Minneapolis City Council Says It Will Disband Police Force

 We’ve removed our paywall from this and other stories about police brutality and systemic racism.
 Consider becoming a subscriber to support our journalists.

-Less than two weeks since the killing of George Floyd, 9 of the 12 members of the Minneapolis City Council — a veto-poof majority — have pledged to disband the Minneapolis Police Department.
+Less than two weeks after the killing of George Floyd, nine of the 12 members of the Minneapolis City Council — a veto-poof majority — have pledged to disband the Minneapolis Police Department.
 “Decades of police reform efforts have proved that the Minneapolis Police Department cannot be reformed and will never be accountable for its actions,” the group announced at a rally on Sunday.
 “We are here today to begin the process of ending the Minneapolis Police Department and creating a new, transformative model for cultivating safety in Minneapolis.”

 Though the council members insisted they were “taking immediate steps toward ending” the MDP, it’s not yet clear what the process will entail, how long it will take, or what the end result will be for the city of 431,000 people.
 The group offered no timetable or specifics about what it would do.
 One council member said it would “abolish the Minneapolis Police system as we know it.”
 Another said the goal was to “end policing as we know it and re-create systems that actually keep us safe.”